janwilmans/guidelines/README.md

 ## Highest Level Summary

+Generally, use the most fitting tool for the job, if it has less features, it allows for less mistakes.

 -   Do not use C-style casts.
 -   Initialize all variables at declaration.
 -   Use `const` and `nodiscard` whenever you can (but no const for member variables).